CSIS-SmartAssist/SmartAssist/docs/FIGMA_CONTEXT.md

 **fileKey:** `aQVPOnniaSWxAIwnNG698p`
 **Purpose:** Reference for screens, light/dark inconsistencies, and responsive behavior.
 No code yet — context only.
 You will guide what to do where.

+**Colors vs layout:** We follow **desktop** colors/themes for both light and dark mode at **all viewports**.
+Mobile view in Figma is used only for **layout and positioning** (stack, bottom nav, single column, etc.) — not for different colors.
+Design tokens and CSS use desktop theme colors everywhere.

 ---

 ## 1. Screens in the file